SaurajeetB/Saurajeet_Portfolio/README.md

 * Provides an overview of the dataset, showcasing average scores by gender and test preparation by lunch, and grades by ethnicity and parental education level.
 * Includes key performance indicators (KPIs) for total, male, and female students.
 * Incorporated filters for gender, ethnicity, and grade to make the dashboard more user-friendly.
 * Demonstrates skills in data cleaning, analysis, and dashboard creation.
+To download dashborad [click here](https://github.com/SaurajeetB/Student_Performance_Project/blob/main/Student's%20Performance%20Dashboard%20(with%20clean%20data).xlsx)

 ![](/images/img5.png)